psychemedia/ace-of-spades-devilish-tales/john_blacklin.md

 *John Blacklin*  was indicted for feloniouly uttering and vending certain cards, with a forged or counterfeit stamp.—It was proved that the prisoner purchased considerable quantities of cards from a person named Lee, a Card-maker in Fetter-lane, - and resold them.
 The cards were made up in packs, without the Ace of Spades, on which the stamp is placed, that card being always delivered separately.
 The forged stamp had the name Hart on it, and it appeared from the evidence, that no stamps had been issued from the Stamp-Office to that maker, bearing numbers higher than 80; whereas the numbers on the counterfeit stamps found in the possession of the prisoner, or sold by him, were 112, 113, 114; 115, and 116.

 Mr. Sergeant Best stated an objection, founded on the Act of the 9th of Queen Ann, which requires the duties to be expressed on the wrapper; and contended that the subsequent Acts which mentioned the Ace of Spades, were only intended to distinguish between cards for exportation and those for home consumption.— Mr. CONST and Mr. GLEAD followed on the same side.
-The latter Gentleman maintained, that as there were only 51 cards in each pack, the article charged by the indctment to be forged was imperfect, and therefore did not come within the meaning of the Act.— These objections were replied to by the SOLICITOR-GENERAL and Mr. GARROW, and , finally, over ruled by the Court.
+The latter Gentleman maintained, that as there were only 51 cards in each pack, the article charged by the indictment to be forged was imperfect, and therefore did not come within the meaning of the Act.— These objections were replied to by the SOLICITOR-GENERAL and Mr. GARROW, and , finally, over ruled by the Court.

 Mr. Baron THOMPSON charged the Jury, who returned a verdict of *Guilty*, but recommended him to mercy, on account of his previous good character.